PoisotLab/ms_metaweb_transfer/README.md

 functional traits.
 Nevertheless, the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], and therefore still holds valuable ecological information.
-Because the metaweb can be down-sampled given appropriate knowledge of local species composition (the network $\alpha$-diversity, in a sense), it is possible to infer what may drive the structure of food webs at finer spatial scales.
+Because the metaweb can be down-sampled given appropriate knowledge of local species composition (equivalent to the $\alpha$ diversity of interactions), it is possible to infer what may drive the structure of food webs at finer spatial scales.
 This has been done for example for tree-gallers-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapods trophic interactions [@OConnor2020UnvFoo], and crop-pests networks [@Grunig2020CroFor].
 Whereas the original metaweb definition was based on presence/absence, we focus on *probabilistic* metawebs; not only does our method recommend interactions that may exist, it gives each interaction a score that is mathematically equivalent to the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro], which allows properly weigh interactions as a function of how likely they are.

 Our case study shows that phylogenetic transfer learning is an effective approach to the generation of probabilistic metawebs.
-This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared (the overall species overlap is less than 4%), if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
-Indeed, as we detail in the results, when validated against known but fractional data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approx. 91%.
-It should be reiterated that the framework presented in
-@fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared (the overall species overlap is less than 4% *TK* *ref this result*), if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
+Indeed, as we detail in the results, when validated against known but fractional data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approximately 91%.
+It should be reiterated that the framework presented in @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
 Most importantly, although we focus on a trophic system, it is an established fact